Bite-Sized Learning: Definition and Key Benefits

 We are living in a world where multitasking is a way of life and long stretches of time to dedicate to a single activity are a luxury: what if, instead of forcing ourselves to go back to a slower time and to outdated methods, we adapted our teaching and learning styles to the increased speed of the modern world?

-This is where bite-sized learning comes in: let’s give a definition of what it is and, perhaps more importantly, of what it is not.
+This is where bite-sized learning comes in: let’s give a comprehensive definition of what it is and, perhaps more importantly, of what it is not.

-Definition of Bite-Sized learning
+Definition of Bite-Sized Learning

 Bite-sized learning – also known as Microlearning – breaks down information into small, manageable chunks instead of subjecting students to long, uninterrupted sessions, but length is only one factor of what makes it up.
 All bite-sized learning modules are short, between 1 and 15 minutes, but not all short modules adhere to the bite-sized format.